Written by Joshua Malin

 If your child plays sports, you’ll also want to consider if they need to be covered for physiotherapy, chiropractic or remedial massage in case of a sports injury.
 Other extras policies might include cover for counselling and psychology to help look after their mental health.

 While they’re still classified as a child or student dependant by your health fund, they can generally be included on your policy at no extra cost.
-Just because the kids grow up doesn’t mean they don’t need looking after.
 Once they’re old enough, though, consider encouraging them to take out their own policy.

 With private health insurance for families, your loved ones will be able to claim on treatment out of hospital or through the private system, provided the service is included on your policy, the relevant waiting periods have been served and all claiming requirements have been met.